 read and search.
 Start restrictive and expand as needed.Agent configuration is iterative.
 Expect to refine instructions over several weeks as you discover edge cases.

-Start with a single agent for one specific, repetitive task in your workflow.
+I would recommend starting with a single agent for one specific, repetitive task in the workflow.
 Documentation updates, code review checklists, or test generation are good candidates.
 Configure it, use it for a week, and refine based on what works and what doesn’t.

-Once you have one agent working well, consider expanding to other workflow areas.
-The patterns you learn from your first agent will inform better configurations for subsequent ones.
+Once one agent is working well, consider expanding to other workflow areas.
+The patterns learned from the first agent will inform better configurations for subsequent ones.